Controller-approved source entry - manual-review caution required Feline Neurologic Generated study guide

 Immediate screen

-Metabolic abnormalities can mimic primary neurologic disease and change first-line decisions.
+Hypoglycemia, hypokalemia, calcium disturbances, and acid-base problems can mimic neurologic disease and change first decisions.

 MRI or advanced imaging